cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 === Post Testing Modifications
 // TODO: add validation to prevent debt issues
+One of the issues that I have found during the manual testing is that users can have negative balances.
+Although the Balances class prevents users from making transactions that exceed their balance, there is no check to prevent users having multiple transactions that together exceed their balance.
+This will happen because a transaction is only confirmed once the block is mined.
+Therefore, if a user makes multiple transactions before the block is mined, they can end up with a negative balance.\
+\
+Therefore, to solve this,
 === Manual Testing
 // Users shouldn't have debt